shefben/ida_scripts/README.md

 - Decodes version info, accelerators, and string tables.
 - Integrates with IDA logging and runs as script or plugin (`run()` entry point).
 - Depends on `PySide6` and optionally `Pillow` for image handling.

 ---

+### `gui_annotation.py`
+An **IDA 9.2 plugin and script** that automatically scans Windows GUI binaries and annotates assembly and pseudocode with context-aware comments for dialogs, controls, and message-handling routines.
+It bridges `.rsrc` parsing with code analysis to reveal how GUI components connect to functions and message maps.

+**Key features**
+- Automatically locates and indexes controls, menus, and dialog resources from `.rsrc`.
+- Adds comments for `WM_*` messages, `IDS_*` strings, and GUI-related API calls (`CreateDialogParam`, `SendMessage`, etc.).
+- Identifies MFC and ATL message handlers (`OnCommand`, `OnNotify`, etc.) and annotates their references.
+- Supports both x86 and x64 binaries and uses backtracking to resolve register and stack-based arguments.
+- Integrates with Hex-Rays to show GUI comments inline in pseudocode when available.
+- Can be run as an **IDA plugin** or a **stand-alone script**, requiring no external dependencies.
+- Designed for performance and readability, enhancing disassembly clarity when reverse engineering GUI-heavy Windows binaries.

+---